 Brett Haverstick, Education & Outreach Director

 Brett is responsible for grassroots organizing, educational programming and media communications.
-His duties include spearheading community wildland events, publishing educational materials, drafting news releases, handling social media, maintaining the website, co-hosting our weekly radio show and working with students at the University of Idaho, Washington State University, and Lewis-Clark State College.
-Brett has a B.S. in Parks & Recreation Management from Northern Arizona University, and a Master’s degree in Natural Resources from the University of Idaho.
+His duties include spearheading community events, publishing educational materials, drafting news releases, handling social media, maintaining the website, co-hosting our weekly radio show and working with students at the University of Idaho, Washington State University, and Lewis-Clark State College.
+Brett has a B.S. in Parks & Recreation Management from Northern Arizona University, and a Master’s in Natural Resources from the University of Idaho.
 Email Brett.

 Ashley Lipscomb, Membership and Development Director